-1.6.1.2 Dynamic Video Memory Technology (DVMT)
+1.6.1.2 Dynamic Video Memory Technology (DVMT 5.0)

 DVMT enables enhanced graphics and memory performance through highly efficient memory utilization.
 DVMT ensures the most efficient use of available system memory for maximum 2-D/3-D graphics performance.
-Up to 256 MB of system memory can be allocated to DVMT on systems that have 512 MB or more of total system memory installed.
+The amount of system memory allocated to DVMT varies depending on the amount of total system memory installed as well as the operating system being used.
+For Windows Vista, a minimum of 128 MB can be allocated to DVMT and a maximum of over 2 GB can be allocated to DVMT with the correct amount of memory installed.
 DVMT returns system memory back to the operating system when the additional system memory is no longer required by the graphics subsystem.